Blood in the Bible: What does the Bible say about blood?

 When Christ came as high priest of the good things that are already here, he went through the greater and more perfect tabernacle that is not man-made, that is to say, not a part of this creation.
 He did not enter by means of the blood of goats and calves; but he entered the Most Holy Place once for all by his own blood, having obtained eternal redemption.
 The blood of goats and bulls and the ashes of a heifer sprinkled on those who are ceremonially unclean sanctify them so that they are outwardly clean.
 How much more, then, will the blood of Christ, who through the eternal Spirit offered himself unblemished to God, cleanse our consciences from acts that lead to death, so that we may serve the living God!
 Hebrews 9:11-14 (New International Version)

-Why is this?
 Obviously, raw blood can cause serious illnesses, as it is something all bacteria/viruses can be transmitted through.
-After all, they think the HIV virus originated from people drinking monkey’s blood.
+After all, some scientists have hypothesized that the HIV virus originated from people drinking monkey’s blood.
 By letting the majority of the blood drain (in the example above), they were avoiding eating it as much as possible as God commanded.
 Even in doing this, there are still microscopic traces of blood within the veins of meat.
 So it is impossible to not eat ANY blood whatsoever.
 But it is possible to avoid raw blood, and to minimize the amount of blood you eat (fully cooked, of course).

 So when we eat a piece of chicken, steak, etc. today, there are very good chances that there is a very tiny amount of blood within the veins inside the middle of the meat.
 I see this sometimes when I cook.
 Again, this very small amount is unavoidable, and as long as it is cooked it should be fine.
 Even God says we can eat meat, and it is physically impossible to remove every small trace from every vein even if we prepare animals in the way the Jews did.